 Hotels/motels are a hotspot for human trafficking activity.
 Traffickers stay there with victims while transporting them to their destinations.
 Some "employees" may be forced to work there without pay.
 Trafficking victims may be forced to see "johns" at hotel rooms.
-As a matter of fact, most pictures featured in ads selling people on Backpage are taken inside of local hotel/motel rooms.
+As a matter of fact, most pictures that were featured in ads selling people on Backpage (Before the FBI shut them down) were taken inside of local hotel/motel rooms.

 It's a fact that trafficking goes on in local hotels and casinos.
 We don't want to shame the business, we want to show them how to rid themselves of the problem.
 As a matter of fact, publicizing that a hotel cares enough about their community to train their employees to keep their guests safe would only boost their business.
 We would like to train the employees on how to spot trafficking and what to do once spotted.
 There are specific signs that each employee can look out for.
 We recommend that every hotel/motel take the necessary steps to prevent their business from being used by traffickers.
 Studies show that with trafficking, come higher rates of other crimes as well.

 We encourage local hotels/motels to contact us for a meeting to discuss the best way for their hotel/motel to help stop children and adults from being sold inside of their rooms.
 We offer discretion and professionalism with everything that we do, unless requested otherwise by hotel management.

 Louisiana hotels are now required, by law, to post the National Human Trafficking Hotline Flyer in their employees' break rooms.

 To host one of our hotel trainings, please email us.